 A beta prototype is typically an augmentation of an alpha prototype – meaning it has all the functions in place that are expected for the final product.
 The beta prototype also has fewer flaws than the alpha prototype.
 The documentation is almost complete or close to complete, and the prototype is usually ready to perform or operate in the real-world environment without any assistance.

 Beta testing is usually shorter than alpha testing.
 The reason for this is that the beta testing is usually designed to identify the minute, last-minute issues before the envisioned product is launched in the market to the actual consumers.

 Product prototype development, including alpha and beta, is important.
 The success of the envisioned product predominantly relies on the prototypes.
-If you are seeking for a good product prototype development company that can help develop definitive alpha and beta prototypes, then GID Development Corporation is worth considering.
+If you are seeking a good product prototype development company that can help develop definitive alpha and beta prototypes, then GID Development Corporation is worth considering.

 GID Development Corporation is a product design, product development, and product prototype development company in California, USA.
-Using their years of experience in product prototyping and cutting-edge technologies, like the 3DEXPERIENCE platform from Dassault Systèmes, GID Development Corporation can help create accurate product prototypes for products with electronics, products with imbedded software, electromechanical products, medical device products, and many other types of products.
+Using their years of experience in product prototyping and cutting-edge technologies, like the 3DEXPERIENCE platform from Dassault Systèmes, GID Development Corporation can help create accurate product prototypes for products with electronics, products with embedded software, electromechanical products, medical device products, and many other types of products.
 Aside from new product design, product development, and product prototyping, GID Development Corporation also provides a whole lot of other services that help take a product concept to reality and into the hands of prospective consumers.

-GID Development Corporation currently offers a free, 15-minute telephonic conference for those who have questions regarding new product design, product development and product prototyping.
+GID Development Corporation currently offers a free, 15-minute telephonic conference for those who have questions regarding new product design, product development, and product prototyping.
 Those who are interested can call Jim Grimes at 714-323-1052 between 8:00 AM to 5:00 PM PST.